-After Florida shooting, phones rang unanswered where victims fell
+Florida shooting suspect 'always seemed like the unstable type,' ex-classmate says

 His adopted mother -- her cousin Lynda Cruz -- died in November of pneumonia while his father passed on years ago, according to Blaine.

-"I never met him.
-I haven't seen Lynda, we would talk on the phone occasionally.
-I was surprised she died.
-She told me she was sick and I told her to go to the doctor," she said.
+"I haven't seen Lynda, we would talk on the phone occasionally," she said.

 School closed